spacestation/spacestation/README.md

 ## Who're our clients?

 - _Well funded_ companies with a big idea.
-They understand the value-add of a specialized team vs. a generic tech-for-hire.
+They understand the value-add of a specialized team vs. generic tech-for-hire.
 - Businesses solving _real problems_.
 They have a pressing problem and need team to bring the idea to life.
 - You drive the product, we _make it happen_.